ArchipelagoMW/Archipelago/worlds/undertale/docs/undertale_en.md

 ### First time setup

-Start the Undertale client, and in the bottom text box, input `/auto_patch (Input your Steam directory here)` (Your steam directory is usually at `C:\Program Files\Steam`, but it can be different, you can more easily find the directory by opening the Undertale directory through Steam), it will then make an Undertale folder that will be created in the Archipelago install location.
+Start the Undertale client, and in the bottom text box, input `/auto_patch (Input your Undertale install directory here)` (It is usually located at `C:\Program Files\Steam\steamapps\Undertale`, but it can be different, you can more easily find the directory by opening the Undertale directory through Steam), it will then make an Undertale folder that will be created in the Archipelago install location.
 That contains the version of Undertale you will use for Archipelago.
 (You will need to redo this step when updating Archipelago.)